From Thursday 11 to Sunday 14 JULY 2019

 Gambetta quay and Napoleon bassin

 Another edition of “The Opal Coast Celebrates the Sea” will take the place, from Thursday 11th to Sunday 14th July 2019.
 This great maritime festival showcases all the know-how of the Opal Coast.
 It is a landmark event that confirms Boulogne as the leading fishing port in France and Europe’s leading centre for sea food processing.

 A rich and varied programme

 Held every 2 years in mid-July and during which the Opal Coast celebrates the sea in Boulogne-sur-Mer, this has become an unmissable event.
 For 4 days, the sea and the maritime world take centre stage.
-On the programme: a flotilla of large sailing shops and traditional boats, trips out to sea on heritage sailing boats, ships open to visitors, nautical parades, a maritime skills and traditions village, a sea market, singing and dancing, tastings of marine products, exhibitions and plenty of activities for the young and old.
+On the programme: a flotilla of large sailing shops and traditional boats, trips out to sea on heritage sailing boats, ships open to visitors, nautical parades, a maritime skills and traditions village, a sea market, singing and dancing, tastings of sea food products, exhibitions and plenty of activities for the young and old.

 Tens of thousands of people, amateurs, enthusiasts and professionals come together to discover or rediscover the sea in all its aspects.

 The Étoile de Molène (length 35m).
 Built in 1954, this former Dundee tunnyboat took part in the festival for the first time in 2017.
 This famous traditional French sailboat will offer sea trips throughout the festival period (28 passengers).